-NOTE: Fuel pumps may be made of metal or plastic.
-If a new fuel pump is being installed, make sure orientation of new pump is consistent with removed pump.
+NOTE: If a new fuel pump is being installed, make sure orientation of new pump is consistent with removed pump.
 Internal damage may occur if installed incorrectly.

 - 1. Install fuel pump and lines as an assembly.
-Connect pulse line to crankcase vacuum fitting. - 2.
-Install fuel pump using screws.
-Torque screws to 2.3 $N{\cdot}m$ (20 in. lb.). - 3.
+Connect pulse line to crankcase vacuum fitting. - Install fuel pump using screws.
+Torque screws to 2.3 N⋅m (20 in. lb.). - 3.
 Connect fuel lines.